calmm-js/partial.lenses/README.md

 #### Treating an [array of optics as a composition](#L-compose) of optics

-Aside from the brevity, this allows the library to be optimized to deal with simple paths highly efficiently and eliminate the need for separate primitives like [`assocPath`](http://ramdajs.com/docs/#assocPath) and [`dissocPath`](http://ramdajs.com/docs/#dissocPath) for performance reasons.
+Aside from the brevity, treating an array of optics as a composition allows the library to be optimized to deal with simple paths highly efficiently and eliminate the need for separate primitives like [`assocPath`](http://ramdajs.com/docs/#assocPath) and [`dissocPath`](http://ramdajs.com/docs/#dissocPath) for performance reasons.
-Client code can also manipulated such simple paths as data.
+Client code can also manipulate such simple paths as data.

 #### Applicatives